A Portrait of Women Leaders of India

 Since 1998, Mick has worked in the United States, Europe, East Africa, and South Asia, with both non-profit and for-profit social ventures, and she has facilitated the growth of early-stage capacity-building and income-generating initiatives serving the underprivileged and the rural poor.

 Mick’s public speaking engagements in the U.S. and internationally have expanded awareness of the need for a sharper focus on the world’s women farmers.
-In 2012 and 2013, she was invited to present her research on the subject at the 56th and 57th Commissions on the Status of Women.
-Most recently, she has been appointed Representative to the United Nations on behalf of the International Federation of University Women (IFUW) to advocate for the empowerment of women and girls through life-long education.
+In 2012 and 2013, she was invited to present her research on the subject at the UN’s 56th and 57th Commissions on the Status of Women.
+In 2014, she was appointed Representative to the United Nations to advocate for the empowerment of women and girls through life-long education.

 HARDCOVER, CASEBOUND WITH HEAVYWEIGHT DUST JACKET